Azure/azure-sdk-for-java/storage/client/blob/README.md

 ### Downloading a blob to local path

-Download blob file to local path using blobClient.
+Download blob to local file using blobClient.
 ```java
 blobClient.downloadToFile("downloaded-file.jpg");
 ```